Purpose & Scope

 LBank is committed to maintaining a fair, transparent, and efficient market environment for all participants.
-As part of this commitment, LBank has implemented this Anti-Market Manipulation Policy (“Policy”) to comply with the regulatory requirements of the U.S. Securities and Exchange Commission (“SEC”), as well as other applicable laws and regulations, including the Securities Exchange Act of 1934 and related rules.
+As part of this commitment, LBank has implemented this Anti-Market Manipulation Policy (“Policy”) to comply with the applicable laws and regulations.
 This Policy applies to all users of LBank, including individuals, entities, and other market participants.

 Prohibited Market Manipulation Behaviors